![]() |

 We always try to imagine what may have happened to such a boat long ago… |

 Considering our lack of interest in shopping and dining in restaurants, after a few hours, we decided to head back to the shuttle to return to the ship.
-The afternoon was wearing on and we both hoped for a short rest before showering again and dressing for the 5:00 pm Captain’s Club happy hour in the Constellation Lounge.
+The afternoon was wearing on, and we both hoped for a short rest before showering again and dressing for the 5:00 pm Captain’s Club happy hour in the Constellation Lounge.

-Protesters marching on the beach boulevard. |
+Protesters were marching on the beach boulevard. |

-A shipwreak ship lying on the beach in Puerto Madryn. |
+A shipwreck ship was lying on the beach in Puerto Madryn. |

-With thoughts of those we’ve lost, we visited the General Penguin Cemetery overlooking the Bass Straits in Tasmania.
+We visited the General Penguin Cemetery overlooking the Bass Straits in Tasmania with thoughts of those we’ve lost.
 For more photos, please click here. |